mark-watson/Java-AI-Book/manuscript/search.md

       }
 ~~~~~~~~

-The method **findPathHelper** is the interesting method in this class that actually performs the depth first search; we will look at it in some detail:
+The method **findPathHelper** is the interesting method in this class that actually performs the depth-first search; we will look at it in some detail:

 The path array is used as a stack to keep track of which nodes are being visited during the search.
 The argument **num\_path** is the number of locations in the path, which is also the search depth: